 We had to say goodbye around 2pm as we had to hit the road.

 Jane’s note: I am so happy we got to see my parents.
 It was pretty tough to ride away after a day in their company.
 All the homesickness that can build up on a trip like this came welling up inside of me, and there were a few tears behind my sunglasses as we rode out of Ha Long.

-Although many parts of Vietnam are mountainous, the ride from Ha Long to Ha Noi is incredibly flat, never exceeding an elevation of 50 m above sea level.
+Although many parts of Vietnam are mountainous, the bike ride from Ha Long Bay to Dong Trieu is incredibly flat, never exceeding an elevation of 50 m above sea level.